deckhouse/virtualization/docs/ADMIN_GUIDE.md

    The VM runs on the `virtlab-pt-1` node.

 1. Create a [VirtualMachineOperation](cr.html#virtualmachineoperation) resource with the `Evict` type.
-The module selects a new node for the VM, respecting its placement requirements:
+DP selects a new node for the VM, respecting its placement requirements:

    ```bash
    d8 k create -f - <<EOF